Top LTL Freight Carriers

 In a perfect world, every single carrier would be prompt, professional, and careful.
 However, not all LTL carriers are the same.
 They each offer different service levels to meet your specific needs.
 Some carriers focus on customer service and low damage rates, while others focus strictly on price.
 Important factors to consider when choosing freight companies are:

 - Type of freight: The type of commodity you are shipping is important to consider.
 Some LTL carriers provide a better service for specific types of freight.
-For example, you would want to choose a carrier with a low damage rate for antique furniture shipping.
+For example, you would choose a carrier with a low damage rate for antique furniture shipping.

 - Packaging: Your freight will be frequently shifting around during transport.
 You will want to package your freight accordingly.